Sherri Martel: Pairing and feuding with Shawn Michaels (1992–1993)

 Subsequently, Martel began managing Shawn Michaels after Pat Patterson convinced Michaels to participate in the storyline.
 In February 1992, during Paul Bearer's interview segment The Funeral Parlor, Sherri declared she was now "in love" with Shawn Michaels, who had just turned on his longtime tag team partner Marty Jannetty.
 She also sang Michaels' theme song called "Sexy Boy".
 As part of his gimmick, Michaels would admire himself in a full-length mirror before his matches.
+At Summerslam in 1992 Sherri was ringside for a rare heel vs heel match involving Michaels and Rick Martel.
+The stipulation of the match was that neither man could hit the other in the face which was attributed to the arrogant yet handsome characters of both men.
+Both Michaels and Martel fought for the affections of Sherri after the double count out result of the match when Sherri feigned fainting requiring both men to come to blows and attempt to carry Sherri backstage.
 In 1992, before a match, Jannetty grabbed the mirror and attempted to hit Michaels with it, but Michaels pulled Martel in front of him.
 After being hit with the mirror, she was absent from television until the Royal Rumble in January 1993.
 At the Rumble, she was in a neutral corner for the match between Michaels and Jannetty but eventually turned on Michaels during the match, cementing a face turn.
 Backstage, Michaels confronted her and Jannetty came to her rescue.
 The storyline, however, was cut short as Jannetty was released from the company in the midst of the feud.
 Martel spent the remainder of the year aligned with Tatanka, who aided her in her feud with Luna Vachon and Bam Bam Bigelow.
 She was released from the World Wrestling Federation during the summer.
 Two reasons have been given for Sherri's departure: her decision to enroll in cosmetology school and failed drug tests.